 Almost worse than personal correspondence, trawling through work emails can make you feel diligent and busy when in fact you are wasting time that could be better spent elsewhere.
 Indeed, emails are of fundamental importance and some inboxes can spiral out of control, but there are ways to deal with the issue that put productivity first.

 Organizing your time should spearhead your assault on emails.
 Dedicate an hour or two each day to your correspondence, and stick to the most pressing communications.
-To help with this, have an ‘urgent’ folder to which you can copy the emails that need to be dealt with asap.
-All others can be tackled or deleted when you have more time on your hands.
+To help with this, have an ‘urgent’ or 'to-do' folder to which you can copy the emails that need to be dealt with asap.
+This is particularly relevant in job roles where you find yourself continuously interrupted by queries, questions and issues that need immediate attention.

 4. Social media